 - The transaction takes place “solely” (or, in New York, “principally”) outside of the state where the insured is located.

 Currently, only 43 U.S. jurisdictions have enacted self-procurement/direct placement statutes (see Appendix B).
 However, since these statutes govern actions by buyers that are “constitutionally guaranteed,” they are intended more to tax rather than to regulate the transaction.
 These statutes do not prescribe rules or procedures which would grant jurisdiction over a non-admitted carrier in a self-procurement transaction, but simply impose a tax on the insured for the privilege of procuring insurance on its own behalf.
+However, recent case law suggests that states that have not adopted the tax provisions of NRRA may not, in all cases, tax premium attributable to risks located outside of the insured’s home state.
 Thus, subject to the judicial limitations mentioned above, state statutory authority is not required for a citizen to leave the state and purchase insurance from a non-authorized carrier.

 The industrial insured exemption has not been adopted (except for captive insurers only) in some of the largest surplus lines states such as New York and Florida.
 Moreover, the NAIC Non-Admitted Insurance Model Act makes no provision for industrial insurance other than to include a drafting note to the effect that individual states can consider exemptions for industrial insurance purchased by a sophisticated buyer.